Review: 'Man Of Steel' Only Holds Interest In Spurts

 Father Jor-El and his wife have given birth to young Jor-El and the future looks dim indeed.
 Seems maniacal militant General Zod has decided to keep the dying planet of Krypton going by killing off the local council and taking charge himself.
 Wanting a better future for his son, Jor-El launches young Kal-El to earth to both hide and thrive.

 Sorry folks, I just can’t tell this whole damn story all over again, but rest assured it’s the story of Superman.
 Updated for 2013, the tale told here is given a supposed jolt of new wave energy by employing the famed 'Quentin Tarantino out of sequence story structure,' but here it’s distracting as hell.
 (Even Tony Scott knew to make Tarantino’s "True Romance" linear!)
-Not to mention that once again Snyder has devised an opening section that truly takes your breath away, then hands down a film that only feels only so-so.
+Not to mention that once again Snyder has devised an opening section that truly takes your breath away, then hands down a film that only feels so-so.
 Plus with its fast cutting vibe it’s hard to get emotionally involved in any of the characters and makes "Man of Steel" feel like a sloppy superhero mess.
 But with a cast as potential filled as this, you would think that they could pull this one out of the fire and emerge, like Kal El himself, unscathed right?
 Wrong.
 Lead man Henry Cavill is wooden at best, Amy Adams lacks the fire for Lois Lane (she’s got nothing on the fire of Margot Kidder!), parents Diane Lane and Kevin Costner are not nearly given enough time to be effective and in the most disappointing performance of all Michael Shannon (one of my favorite actors and the real reason I went to see "Man of Steel!") provides nothing new or exciting as typical baddie Zod (I would even take his over-the-top work in "Premium Rush" over this!) – it's a real letdown.
 (The only work to immerge unscathed from this one is Russell Crowe as the weary Jor El – way to save the day Russell!)

 Look the visuals here are decent, the fights cool and I’m sure the film is gonna be a blockbuster.
 But for my money, the inclusion of such amazing talent in front and behind the camera has to equal more then a film that simply looks good.
 Depth, soul and Shannon should provide more then surface superhero stuff and potential that keeps coming up not fully realized has a shelf life.